nthancat/hello-world/README.md

 # hello-world

-Hi, my namу is Danil.
+Hi, my name is Danil.
 How are you?